ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 - Delayed effects are effects that happen once after a certain trigger condition is met.
 They may not trigger if already triggered.
 	- For example, [[Gravitic Flux|Gravitic Flux's]] slam is a delayed effect that uses the caster's next turn as its trigger condition.
 ## Psycast Stats
-- A psycast's stats are the quantitative parts of the psycast, determining the exact numbers, variables, or dice used in a psycast's effects.
+- A psycast's stats are the quantitative parts of the psycast, determining the exact numbers, variables, or dice used in a [[#Psycast Effects|Psycast's Effects]] or a [[#Psycast Targeting|Psycast's Targeting]].
-- Stats are referred to in the [[#Psycast Effects|Psycast's Effects]], either directly referenced or inferred.
-All listed stats are used in some psycast effect.
+- Each stat has a qualitative stat along with an identifier (or name), this is how the stat may be referred to in the [[#Psycast Effects|Psycast's Effects]] or the [[#Psycast Targeting|Psycast's Targeting]].
+This reference may be direct or inferred.
+All listed stats are used in the psycast.
+- A stat may have a modifier in parenthesis after the stat identifier, this indicates the change the stat receives when the psycast is [[#Upcasting|Upcast]] by one degree.
 ## Upcasting
 - Some psycasts may be upcast for an additional psyfocus cost specified in their description.
 The effects of upcasting are listed in each psycast's description.
 	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast and so on.
+## Miscasts
+- All psycast paths have 2 miscasts associated with them, one of first level and one of second level.
+Miscasts are psycasts although they cannot be learned or used like other psycasts, instead they are only used when another effect casts them.
+- The most common effect that will cast a miscast is rolling on the [[Exceeding the Neural Heat Limit|cast effect table]].
+This has a chance of casting either a first or second level miscast.
+- When a miscast is cast, the effects occur immediately and last until all effects of the miscast are resolved.
+Miscasts cannot be interrupted in any way by actions from the caster of the miscast.
 ## Interrupting
 - Psycasts can be interrupted by many different effects.
 When a psycast is interrupted, the psycast immediately passes to the end phase.
 All costs already paid are not refunded.
 ## Psycasts and Stealth